I-4-3-32.Appeals Council Review Required — Analyst Recommends Action on Court Remanded Case

 The analyst must prepare a brief analysis explaining why the case requires AC review and, if appropriate, why a specialized AC remand order is needed.

 If the court's remand order is brief, no further analysis may be needed.
 If the order is lengthy, the analyst may prepare a brief summary or underline certain portions of the appeals file copy of the court remand for the AC's benefit.
-(The CF or CAR copy of the court remand order which goes to the HO must not be annotated or marked.)
+(The claim(s) file or certified administrative record copy of the court remand order that goes to the HO must not be annotated or marked.)

 D. Standard Language, De Novo and Class Action Orders Not Requiring AC Review